 Sønder Omme Prison

 Sdr.
-Omme Prison is an upcoming closed prison designed to accommodate 200 inmates.
-It will be situated adjacent to an existing open prison built in 1933, which has a capacity of 222 inmates.
-Once operational, the combined facilities at Sdr.
-Omme Prison - with an open and closed prison unit - will make it Denmark’s largest prison in terms of total capacity.
+Omme Prison has entered everyday use as a closed prison designed to accommodate 200 inmates, located adjacent to the existing open prison from 1933, which has a capacity of 222 inmates.
+Together, the open and closed facilities form Denmark’s largest prison in terms of total capacity, bringing daily operations for both units together on one site.

-The new prison is thoughtfully designed to balance high standards for staff working conditions with opportunities for inmate employment and recreation.
-Buildings’ construction and materials prioritize safety, durability, and cost-effectiveness, minimizing long-term operational and maintenance expenses.
+The prison is designed to balance high standards for staff working environments with opportunities for inmate employment, education, and recreation.
+Architectural solutions, construction methods, and material choices prioritize safety, durability, and long-term robustness, supporting efficient operation and minimizing maintenance over time.
+Within this framework, the prison provides well-functioning spaces that support everyday routines, clear movement, and humane conditions in a highly secured setting.

 Nature and biophilic design

 Nestled in the picturesque heath landscape, Sdr.
 Omme Prison integrates the surrounding natural beauty and biodiversity into its design.
 Native vegetation, living hedges, and carefully curated building aesthetics—including a harmonious colour palette—enhance the sensory experience for both inmates and staff.
-These biophilic design principles aim to create a calming and stimulating environment within the secured perimeter.
+These biophilic design principles aim to create a calming and stimulating environment within the secured perimeter, strengthening nature integration and contributing to more humane environments.

 Facts